autumn-mck/site-astro/src/content/markdownPosts/blog/2024/14are05-review/index.md

 - Barrel plug (5.5x2.5, centre positive) - the power brick it came with was a 65w charger, which has made the charging experience about as nice as it could be without also being USB C
 - USB C 3.0 port - supports charging and DisplayPort over USB C thankfully!
 So I can still charge it with the other USB-C chargers I have
 - HDMI port - Not had any need to use it
-- 3.5mm headphone/mic combo jack - has ocasionally had issues with crackling while trying to drive 250ohm DT990s, but otherwise worked well enough
+- 3.5mm headphone/mic combo jack - has occasionally had issues with crackling while trying to drive 250ohm DT990s, but otherwise worked well enough

 Right side: